SemanticComputing/kotus-names-archive-csv2rdf/readme.md

-# Institute for the Languages of Finland (Kotus) Digital Names Archive CSV to RDF conversion
+# Institute for the Languages of Finland (Kotus) Names Archive, CSV to RDF conversion

 ## Installation